-Extremism

-The Government has defined extremism in the Prevent strategy (2021) as: "vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Extremism is defined in the 2011 Prevent strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

-Radicalisation

-The Government's Prevent Duty Guidance (2021) defines radicalisation as "the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.